TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 On First Start:

-You will have to do a four arrow corner calibration - press at the TIP of each arrow just ONCE.
+You will have to do a four-arrow corner calibration - press at the TIP of each arrow just ONCE.
 If you make a mistake and press the same corner twice it is likely that you will need a full reset with the nuke.uf2 file as described above because the LCD will not pick up the correct buttons being touched.

 The default LCD settings are full brightness and full blank or off.
 Change these by pressing the second Pad on the right (blue) and then press [NXT]4x (four times), then press [*Cm]2x - when *bb* shows in info bar at bottom press [678] key once, press [ADD] then [EXE].
 The LCD Brightness is then set to 25 percent.
 Do then same for the blank setting use *db* and 2 - this sets the blank LCD to 6 percent.
 ```

 Another use of the two main layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run dialog, and the powershell and command prompt, function the same under Linux.